GogiBoy102/Peelpreter/README.md

 # Monkey
-Peelpreter is a interpreter for the language Monkey specified in the book `Writing an Interpreter in Go`.
+Peelpreter is a interpreter based on the language Monkey specified in the book `Writing an Interpreter in Go`.
 It is not not designed to be the fastest implementation but instead a (mostly) readable one.
 I, personally don't find encapsulating every little function of a program in classes to be particularly readable.
 Hence, I have kept things bare-bone functions where I thought it made sense and used classes to encapsulate data like C-Structs and sometimes to store methods.

-### Monkey Features
+### Features
 Peelpreter supports all features of the canon implementation as well as some more.
 They are:-
 1. Variables
 2. If expressions
 3. First-Class Functions
+4. Loops.
+Eg: `while` and `foreach`
 4. Closures
 5. Array
 6. Hash Map (Dictionary)